-By both picking with extra force AND using exclusively downstrokes / upstrokes, you will MASSIVELY improve your ability to play articulate, crystal-clear notes at high speeds with great two-hand synchronization.
+By both picking with extra force AND using exclusively downstrokes / upstrokes, you will MASSIVELY improve your ability to play articulate, crystal-clear notes at fast guitar playing speeds with great two-hand synchronization.

 Step 5: Repeat this entire cycle (the 4 steps above) for a total of 10-20 minutes.

-To learn how to go beyond merely playing guitar faster and master ALL elements of your guitar technique and musicianship, work together with a rock guitar teacher who has already helped others to become kickass musicians.
+To learn how to go beyond fast guitar playing and master ALL elements of your guitar technique and musicianship, work together with a rock guitar teacher who has already helped others to become kickass musicians.